Transfer Credit after Enrolling

 Process for transferring credits earned at other U.S. institutions after matriculation to Northwestern University

 - Consult your advisers (college, major) before deciding to take a course for transfer credit.
 Obtain appropriate supporting documents, such as course descriptions or syllabi, for the course(s) you propose to take.
 Links to web materials are acceptable.

-- Submit the Application for Credit for a Non-Northwestern Course form.
+- Submit the Request for Credit for a Non-Northwestern Course Taken After Matriculation form.
 The form routes electronically to appropriate approvers based on the information you submit.
 You must indicate which department at NU might offer a similar course in order for that department to review the proposed transfer course’s content.
 Secondly, you must indicate how you plan to apply the course to your degree requirements.
 Once the department reviews the course, the appropriate major/minor/school official(s) will determine whether the course can be applied to your requirements as you have requested.
 If approved by all school officials, the form will be sent to the Office of the Registrar.
 The form will be held—and no action taken—until steps 3 and 4 below are complete.

 - Upon completion of the course, have a final, official transcript sent from the offering institution to: